Updated: Jul 31

 What else should sponsors expect to see?
 They can predict an increase in participants searching for annuity options.
 The Setting Every Community Up for Retirement Enhancement (SECURE) Act, which provides a fiduciary safe harbor for the selection of lifetime income products for retirement Plan Sponsors, saw the interest in annuities increase among investors—especially among younger investors.
 In a recent study, nearly two-thirds of Millennials, 52% of Gen Xers, and 42% of Baby Boomers say they are somewhat-to very likely to contribute to a guaranteed income option such as an annuity.

-A major motive for the growing interest in annuities from younger members is the fact that they are, for the most part, a risk-adverse crowd.
+A major motive for the growing interest in annuities from younger members is the fact that they are, for the most part, a risk-averse crowd.
 They are more likely to search for a guaranteed income stream to avoid losses.
 It is for this reason Plan Sponsors, especially those who manage a younger workforce, should be prepared for a new interest in annuity plans.

 There is a temptation to compare this crisis to the financial crisis of 2009, however, this isn't necessarily a good analogy.
 Back then, a lot of participants were shifting their investments around, but now, people are seeking loans and/or hardship withdrawals.
 For those who are moving assets, they are largely shifting them to fixed income products.

-This unprecedented time leaves many Plan Sponsors with unanswered questions and uncertainty about next steps.
+This unprecedented time leaves many Plan Sponsors with unanswered questions and uncertainty about the next steps.
 So, what should you do?
 Turn to your Retirement Plan Servicing Team for guidance in navigating the current financial climate and remain confident that one day this crisis will end and you will be able to refocus on your financial future.